Cloudxtreme/DDPS-fastnetmon/src2/README.md

   - ssh upload
   - be able to make coffee and do sub sea spot weld as well

 And do a rollback if one or more tests fails.
+But as for now, it doesn't.

 ### Background updates